-Table 2: Richardson's factors for evaluating autoethnographic work
+Table 3: Richardson's factors for evaluating autoethonographic work (Richardson 2000, 15-16)

+Factor Response for this dissertation Substantive contribution Does the piece contribute to our understanding of social life?
+Taken as a whole, the portfolio explains the career of an individual (me) in times of change in education as technology matured and became ubiquitous, changing the face of education.
+I have related my development to the more influential people that I worked with, but recognise a huge number of others that made my work and learning possible.
+Aesthetic merit Does this piece succeed aesthetically?
+Is the text artistically shaped, satisfyingly complex, and not boring?
+This dissertation is also presented as a designed website, attempting to please aesthetically.
+Reflexivity How did the author come to write this text?
+How has the author's subjectivity been both a producer and a product of this text?
+In reviewing all my professional practice to prepare for this dissertation, I have systematically developed reflective written material for the most significant events.
+I have constructed identity and place in my life's work through this process and this has made me a product of this text.
 Impactfulness Does this affect me emotionally and/or intellectually?
 Does it generate new questions or move me to action?
 The demand to articulate more clearly my theoretical perspectives and find coherence in them has provided many questions.
 Impact has also been seen in the outcomes of my practice.
 Expresses a reality Does this text embody a fleshed out sense of lived experience?
 By including my employment, education and professional responsibilities I have tried to show a complete career.
 Although I could have included much more personal matters of family and relationship, the reflective section in my portfolio about people I have worked with will, I hope, illuminate how I have been humanly influenced.